 “Simpson’s thesis is unique, and she considers a time period that has not been widely discussed in books about the Japanese American experience.” — Katharine L. Kan , Library Journal

 “This clearly written, challenging work raises new questions about the interpretation of the internment and Japanese American identity.
-Professional historians as well as college students will find Simpson’s analyses well worth pondering.” — Ann M. Harrington , History: Review of New Books
+Professional historians as well as college students will find Simpson’s analyses well worth pondering.” — Ann M. Harrington , History: Reviews of New Books

 "[A]n engaging and deeply moving account of how remembering and forgetting the history of Japanese American internment have been fundamental to the postwar articulation of the United States as a democratic nation that was to prevail over its cold war enemies. . . .
 Beautifully written, with eloquence, deft and nuance, this book is a bold statement about the historical rootedness of cold war U.S. liberal ideology in the original violence of Japanese American internment."